APlusDesign/fullscreen-slider/README.md

 There are no free or commercial products that allow you to basically use the entire document space as your slider that handle large background imagery properly!

-All the sliders I looked at load your images at the beginning and really destroy the user experience, imagine loading 5 1 mb images while your users stare at a blank screen, then the user never clicks the links that show them?
+All the sliders I looked at load your images at the beginning and really destroy the user experience, imagine loading 5, 1mb images while your users stare at a blank screen, then the user never clicks the links that show them?
 Pretty silly right!